austineoduor/airbnb-clone-project/README.md

   7. Database Optimizations
     Indexing: Implement indexes for fast retrieval of frequently accessed data.
     Caching: Use caching strategies to reduce database load and improve performance.

-**Team Roles**

-  Backend Developer: Responsible for implementing API endpoints, database schemas, and    business logic.
-  Database Administrator: Manages database design, indexing, and optimizations.
-  DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
-  QA Engineer: Ensures the backend functionalities are thoroughly tested and meet
-  quality standards.

-**⚙️ Technology Stack**

-  Django: A high-level Python web framework used for building the RESTful API.
-  Django REST Framework: Provides tools for creating and managing RESTful APIs.
-  PostgreSQL: A powerful relational database used for data storage.
-  GraphQL: Allows for flexible and efficient querying of data.
-  Celery: For handling asynchronous tasks such as sending notifications or processing payments.
-  Redis: Used for caching and session management.
-  Docker: Containerization tool for consistent development and deployment environments.
-  CI/CD Pipelines: Automated pipelines for testing and deploying code changes.